Tips For Managing Exam Stress

 This can vary from person to person, but there are some common themes:

-• The pressure to succeed - This pressure may come from yourself, peers, family, or teachers;
+• The pressure to succeed - This pressure may come from yourself, peers, family, or teachers.

-• Fear of failure - This can be a result of feeling pressure to succeed, being a perfectionist, or struggling with imposter syndrome;
+• Fear of failure - This can be a result of feeling pressure to succeed, being a perfectionist, or struggling with imposter syndrome.

-• Competing commitments - You might be juggling other commitments such as work, competitive sports, uni/college societies, or coursework;
+• Competing commitments - You might be juggling other commitments such as work, competitive sports, uni/college societies, or coursework.

-• Lack of preparation - Procrastination, poor time management, or competing commitments can lead to a lack of preparation for the exams;
+• Lack of preparation - Procrastination, poor time management, or competing commitments can lead to a lack of preparation for the exams.

 Exam stress can cause a variety of symptoms.
 You may be experiencing one or more of the following:

-• Unhelpful behaviours - Procrastinating, unhelpful coping strategies (e.g. addictions, self-harm, avoidance), neglecting activities you find relaxing or restorative;
+• Unhelpful behaviours - Procrastinating, unhelpful coping strategies (e.g. addictions, self-harm, avoidance), neglecting activities you find relaxing or restorative.

-• Negative thoughts - For example, ‘I’m going to fail so what’s the point in studying.’ or ‘If I am not studying every waking hour I’ll fail.’
+• Negative thoughts - For example, ‘I’m going to fail, so what’s the point in studying?’ or ‘If I am not studying every waking hour, I’ll fail.’

 • Other symptoms- difficulty concentrating, sleeping too much or too little, physical discomfort (e.g. headache, stomach ache).
-This list isn’t exhaustive so you may be experiencing other things that haven’t been mentioned here.

-1. Start studying early
+1. Start Studying Early

 Preparing for exams will likely help you feel less stressed as they approach.
 Being prepared can involve creating a study schedule and sticking to it as much as possible.
-When creating a plan make sure it feels manageable.
-You can always review and amend your schedule if needed.

 2. Be organised